Online Programs

 Cooperating Universities

-Michigan State University is a member of the Interactive Distance Education Alliance (IDEA).
+Michigan State University is a member of the Innovative Digital Education Alliance (IDEA).
 This multi-state alliance of accredited universities offers fully online undergraduate and graduate degree programs in the human sciences.
 Universities share knowledge through a body of faculty with expertise in the fields.
 This allows each campus to contribute unique course offerings to the degree programs and students have access to experts in the field regardless of location.
 For instance, MSU faculty in the area of early care and education have been awarded grants to study and create innovative online learning strategies to work with children.

 • The curriculum is developed by inter-institutional faculty teams at Research 1 institutions.
 The degrees are not just a collection of classes.